 The manner in which property is divided in a divorce can have a significant impact on your financial security and wellbeing.
 At Goldstein & Scopellite, PC, we consider all financial issues that may affect our clients in a divorce, including division of property, allocation of debt, child support and other important factors.

-Our attorneys are adept at handling complex property division issues that may arise in a divorce, including:
+adept at handling complex property division issues that may arise in a divorce, including:

 We have the experience and expertise necessary to provide the sophisticated representation your case demands.
 To speak with a Tucson divorce attorney, contact Goldstein & Scopellite, PC.